ikigeg/restapi-graphql-musings/README.md

 > Representational state transfer

 In essence REST is an agreed convention, built on top of standard HTTP protocols, to access and manipulate data held on remote services.
 Whenever you visit a webpage your browser is making a GET request to a web server, the web server is then responding with the requested HTML.
-This is just one of many possible REST methods, here is a quick list:
+This is just one of many possible REST methods, here is a quick list of the main ones you'll encounter:

 - GET fetch a resource
 - POST create a new resource